atomize/springboot-h2-rest_api-example/README.md

 ### Installing
-Make sure to edit your ```application.properties``` and change the database information to reflect where you would like H@ to create the DB file.
+Make sure to edit your ```application.properties``` and change the database information to reflect where you would like H2 to create the DB file.
 It is currently set to the directly from which you are compiling the application.
 ```sh
 spring.datasource.url=jdbc:h2:file:./notesDB